 My father Paul worked for the family engineering business in Newcastle, while my mother Jane ran a children’s bookshop in Hexham called Toad Hall Books.
 Alongside my younger brother Nick, I spent my very early years crawling around on the floor of that shop, surrounded by piles of books right from the start.

 I was extremely lucky to come from a writing background.
 My grandfather Roger Mortimer was a racing journalist who wrote hundreds of very funny letters to his children and grandchildren, and you can learn the extraordinary story of his life in Dearest Jane, by him and my mother, Jane.

 I enjoyed reading, writing and drawing from an early age.
 My parents loved reading to me, and I particularly enjoyed books with good pictures – such as the Moomin stories by Tove Jansson, The Hobbit by J R R Tolkien and Hergé’s Tintin graphic novels.
 Other favourites included Roald Dahl, C. S. Lewis’s Narnia series and Wind in the Willows by Kenneth Grahame.
 My mother was always writing as I was growing up – newspaper articles, gardening and cookery books, local history – and it seemed a normal thing to want to do.

 My first cartoon, aged 7, was about a superhero called Super Sid, which won a competition in a local newspaper.
-Then I started making comics, and my first one was about all the sheep who lived on the hills around us, called…The Sheep!
+I started making comics, and my first one was about all the sheep who lived on the hills around us, called…The Sheep!
 At school I spent most of my time in the library or the computer room, writing plays, short stories and funny articles for the school magazine.
-Then I went to university, where I was meant to study English but mainly wrote, directed or produced plays and comedy shows.
+After that I went to university, where I was meant to study English Literature but mainly wrote, directed or produced plays and comedy shows.